Bathroom Remodel Tips And Tricks

 If necessary, there are ways to save on each of these items, but the main place we encourage you not to skimp is on is plumbing and electrical, which we’ll get to in a bit.
 But first:

 Imagine Your Space

 If you opt not to get a design professional (which are very worth the money), it helps to sketch out the size of your bathroom on graph paper to track how much space each item (whether it’s being replaced or not) will take up.
-If your space is really small, it might even convince you to ditch the tub and stick with a stand alone shower.
-But either way, you’ll get an important bird’s eye view so you’ll know if your new sink and toilet will fit before you spend a dime on either or their installations.
+If your space is really small, it might even convince you to ditch the tub and stick with a stand-alone shower.
+But either way, you’ll get an important bird’s eye view so you’ll know if your new sink and toilet will fit before you spend a dime on installations.

 Worth The Cash